 6. Cat Is Asleep

 Alternatively, if they appear asleep except for wagging the tip of their tail while lying down, they could be completely unconscious.
 Cats can sometimes move in their sleep.
 Usually, it doesn’t involve any significant movements.
 Instead, it is only small things, like their tail.
-If your cat seems zonked out and suddenly starts moving its tail, they are likely just dreaming.
+If your cat seems zonked out and suddenly starts moving their tail, they are likely just dreaming.

-Additional Information:
+Additional Information

 When your feline starts wagging its tail, pay attention to its environment and other body movements (or lack thereof).

-Related reads:
+Related Reads:

 - Why Did My Cat Throw Up Clear Liquid?
-10 Likely Reasons
+Likely Reasons

-Featured Image Credit: christels, Pixabay
+Featured Image Credit By: christels, Pixabay